CBIIT-CGBB/OmicCircos_Shiny/README.md

-# Documentations, Data, and Examples are for OmicCircos App
+# Documentations, Data, and Examples for OmicCircos App

 ## example 1: circular cluster and heatmap